bkjohn2018/fuel-tracker/README.md

 ### ASC 980 Compliance

-Fuel Tracker explicitly supports recognition of regulatory assets and liabilities in accordance with ASC 980, *Regulated Operations*.
+FIRE explicitly supports recognition of regulatory assets and liabilities in accordance with ASC 980, *Regulated Operations*.
 The system is designed to mirror the requirements of cost-of-service regulation:

 - **Scope Criteria (ASC 980-10-15):**
   - Rates are set or approved by an authorized regulator or governing board.